 When you decide to undertake a home improvement project, you probably spend time considering style, color, and whether you'll need to hire a contractor or architect.
 But don't forget one more, especially important step: Determining whether you will need a building permit from your city or county, and if so, obtaining it (or making sure your contractor will do so).
 Here, we'll discuss how to take these steps regarding researching and obtaining a building permit.

 Building permits are written authorizations issued by a city or county to construct a project.
 They are required for most construction or remodeling projects, in order to ensure the safety of the work and its compliance with building, construction, and zoning codes, for both the homeowners' personal safety and public safety, along with broader considerations.

 Not all construction requires a building permit.
 Whether your project needs a permit depends on what is required by your local building code.
 Each municipality is governed by its own code, which has its own permitting requirements.
 Codes tend to reflect regional issues.
-For example, in Florida, building codes may focus on safety considerations caused by humidity and heat.
-In rural regions prone to forest fires, the building code may include strict fireproofing requirements.
+For example, in Florida, building codes often focus on safety considerations caused by humidity and heat.
+In rural regions prone to forest fires, the building code might include strict fireproofing requirements.

 The projects most likely to require a permit are those that change the structure or use of a building or have the potential to create unsafe working conditions.
 For example, you will likely need a building permit to: